McShelby/hugo-theme-relearn/exampleSite/content/cont/pages/_index.en.md

 The Relearn theme provides [archetypes]({{%relref "cont/archetypes" %}}) to help you create this kind of pages.

-## Front Matter configuration
+## Frontmatter Configuration

-Each Hugo page has to define a [Front Matter](https://gohugo.io/content/front-matter/) in *toml*, *yaml* or *json*.
+Each Hugo page has to define a [frontmatter](https://gohugo.io/content/front-matter/) in *toml*, *yaml* or *json*.
 This site will use *toml* in all cases.

-The Relearn theme uses the following parameters on top of Hugo ones :
+The Relearn theme uses the following parameters on top of Hugo ones:

 ```toml
 +++